edreeseg/100-days-of-code/r1-log.md

 ### R1D5

 Got some stuff done today that I've been meaning to do.
 Spent the morning solving a bit of an issue with a project I've been doing with a friend (something got a bit messed up during a merge).
 After that I went ahead and finished commenting all of the code in Chapter 7 of Eloquent Javascript, and got cracking on the exercises (though I still haven't finished them).
 Also worked just a bit more on the skeleton of a UI I've got going on with the web game project I referenced a few sentences ago.
 Probably going to finish out my night by doing a bit of relaxed reading, and trying to turn in early for work.

+### R1D6

+Updating this the morning after the 5th.
+Got some good stuff done yesterday!
+Spent a good portion of the morning working on the UI for the web game I've mentioned previously.
+Put in the ability to handle character potraits for both the ally and enemy team, as well as dynamically change the menu bar when the user enters information.
+The UI also now displays "energy" that is handed out to the players and spent to use skills and attacks.
+Next will be working on allowing users to spend attacks/commands to the backend, and update the UI on turn change.